bcole808/wp-social-metrics-tracker/src/readme.txt

 * Added option to run updates in the page footer instead of the cron
 * Added option to set an update range to disable updating of older posts
 * Change wording of some options to make them easier to understand
+* Fixed some PHP errors with WP Multisite

 = 1.6.4 =
 * Minor bug fixes: resolved some PHP errors and warnings